 - When budgeting construction costs, borrowers should build-in a 10% - 15% cushion to account for unexpected costs

 - Banks that you have an existing relationship with including having a checking, savings or investment account with the bank

-- Click on a lender below or INTEREST RATES to contact lenders to determine if they offer construction to permanent (C2P) loans
+- Click on a lender below or MORTGAGE RATES to contact lenders about construction to permanent (C2P) loans

 - Related FREEandCLEAR Resources

 A construction to permanent loan, or C2P loan, enables a borrower to finance the cost of building a new home or significant renovations, including for a tear-down or fixer upper, with a single mortgage.
 A construction to permanent loan is a potentially attractive alternative to a borrower arranging two separate loans to build or renovate a home: one short-term loan to finance property construction and a second, permanent mortgage that replaces the construction loan when the project is completed and the borrower occupies the property.

 There are multiple borrower benefits to a C2P loan as compared to a separate construction loan.